The Ghost of Adam Lanza

 I recognize that my anti-pedophobia was only a futile retaliation against culture, so I will never have the motivation to improve any of this.

 So, it seems that Lanza was attracted to pubescent girls, not full-figured women.
-However, I think his obsession with pedophilia had more to do with his views on culture.
-Pedophilia is one of the biggest taboos, and he would have enjoyed violating that taboo.
-In his “Pointless” series of videos, he mentioned that he wrote his essay defending pedophilia with the thought of submitting it as a college entrance essay, even though he knew that he would be rejected because of it.
-He said that he liked that kind of rejection.
+However, I believe that his obsession with pedophilia had more to do with his views on culture.
+He enjoyed violating taboos.
+In his Pointless series of videos, he said that he wrote the essay defending pedophilia with the intent of submitting it as part of a college application.
+He knew that it would cause him to be rejected, but he liked that kind of rejection.
 That was revealing.
 The violation of taboos is a rebellion against culture.

-Regardless, I don’t think he killed children because he was sexually attracted to them.
+Whether he was a pedophile or not, I don’t believe that he killed children because he was sexually attracted to them.

 The idea that he was mercy-killing children is too simplistic.
 But he would not have viewed his actions as harmful to them.
 In his worldview, death was salvation and enlightenment.
-However, he did not believe in morality or objective value, and he must have known that killing a small number of people would have no effect on life or suffering in general.
+However, he did not believe in morality or objective value, or that he had any obligation to act for the good of others.
+Also, he must have known that killing a small number of people would have no effect on life or suffering in general.
+He did not kill children to save them from life.
+He killed them to express his hatred of life.

-Perhaps he also killed as a way to force himself to commit suicide.
+Maybe it was also a way to force himself to commit suicide.
 He was burning his bridge back to life, so that there was no going back.

 I think he fell into a deep despair after sharing his views on YouTube, and getting mostly mindless bullying as a response.
-He abandoned his YouTube account in January 2012, a bit less than a year before his mass murder.
+His last video was posted less than a year before the murders, in January 2012.

 If you wanted to upset me, you’ve succeeded more than you could have expected.
 I could have explained everything in this more extensively if this wasn’t extemporaneously spoken while feeling despondent, but if no one understands what I’m saying after seven hours of videos (which barely any of you even listened to), no one ever will.
 I can’t handle this cultural bullying.
 My account is now officially abandoned.

 There was a strange irony to his final act.
 By committing mass murder, he was trying to impose his values onto others.
 He was horrified by life, and he wanted others to feel the same way.
 He hated life and value, and he wanted to propagate that value to others.
-He was, in a sense, trying to bully the world into accepting his values.
+He was trying to bully the world into accepting his values.

 Perfectly written.
 From what I've seen of his writings (and videos) I agree with everything you wrote.
 I do wonder how differently things would have turned out had he not been so isolated.